 Born in Allendale, N.J., in 1926, Richard Burton Matheson grew up in Brooklyn, the son of Norwegian immigrants.
 In the introduction to the 1989 edition of his collected stories, he wrote that his mother Fanny was “An orphan before she was 10, raised by an older brother.
 Insecure and frightened, thrust into an alien environment.”
 Of his father Bertolf, a tile installer, Matheson recalled: “Refuge from this alien world was sought in alcohol which served to blunt the nerve ends and numb away the fears and anxieties.”
 The boy’s life seems a vignette from an Ibsen play, with seething repressions and exploding rages.
 “Existing in this cloistered family world, the outside world representing a threat to me, I found personal escape in writing.
 Instead of imbibing drink, I imbibed stories: became addicted to fiction.
 Instead of turning to religion, I turned to fantasy.”

 After graduating from Brooklyn Tech in 1943, he spent the war in the infantry and got a journalism degree at the University of Missouri.
-By the early ’50s he had moved to Los Angeles, married Ruth Ann Woodson (they would have four children, three of them writers) and befriended such other Southern California fantasy writers as Ray Bradbury, Charles Beaumont, William F. Nolan and Jerry Sohl.
+By the early ’50s he had moved to Los Angeles, married Ruth Ann Woodson (they would have four children, three of them writers) and befriended other L.A.-based fantasy writers, including Ray Bradbury, Charles Beaumont, William F. Nolan and Jerry Sohl.